Skip to main content

 Missing or complete evidence

-Use FileCount to find issues that are missing a required document — for example, every open issue in a project with no file attached, a ready-made "missing evidence" audit:
+Use is EMPTY to find issues that are missing a required document — for example, every open issue in a project with no file attached, a ready-made "missing evidence" audit:

-project = COMP AND statusCategory != Done AND "File Field".FileCount = 0
+project = COMP AND statusCategory != Done AND "File Field" is EMPTY

 By file type